shinexiao/docker-alpine/README.md

-Docker alpine image with default timezone "Asia/Shanghai"
+Docker alpine image with default timezone "Asia/Shanghai".
+And has autoconf, gcc, g++, glib, make...